 - 23. But he who was of the bond woman.
 Both were sons of Abraham according to the flesh; but in Isaac there was this peculiarity, that he had the promise of grace.
 In Ishmael there was nothing besides nature; in Isaac there was the election of God, signified in part by the manner of his birth, which was not in the ordinary course, but miraculous.
 Yet there is an indirect reference to the calling of the Gentiles, and the rejection of the Jews: for the latter boast of their ancestry, while the former, without any human interference, are become the spiritual offspring of Abraham. - 24.
 These are the two covenants.
-I have thought it better to adopt this translation, in order not to lose sight of the beauty of the comparison; for Paul compares the two $\delta\iota a$ - $\theta\hat{\eta}\kappa a\iota$ to two mothers, and to employ testamentum, (a testament,) which is a neuter noun, for denoting a mother, would be harsh.
-The word pactio (a covenant) appears to be, on that account, more appropriate; and indeed the desire of obtaining perspicuity, as well as elegance, has led me to make this choice.
+I have thought it better to adopt this translation, in order not to lose sight of the beauty of the comparison; for Paul compares the two $\delta \iota \alpha \theta \eta$ ?και to two mothers, and to employ testamentum, (a testament,) which is a neuter noun, for denoting a mother, would be harsh.
+The word pactio (a covenant)

+appears to be, on that account, more appropriate; and indeed the desire of obtaining perspicuity, as well as elegance, has led me to make this choice.
+1

 The comparison is now formally introduced.
 As in the house of Abraham there were two mothers, so are there also in the Church of God.
 Doctrine is the mother of whom we are born, and is twofold, Legal and Evangelical.
 The legal mother, whom Hagar resembles, gendereth to bondage.
 Sarah, again, represents the second, which gendereth to freedom; though Paul begins higher, and makes our first mother Sinai, and our second, Jerusalem.
-The two covenants, then, are the mothers, of whom children unlike one foolishness in God surpasses their wisdom, and what they may be ready to misconstrue as weakness in God, excels all their power."-Gibbons's Rhetoric.
+The two covenants, then, are the mothers, of whom children unlike one another are born; for the legal covenant makes slaves, and the evangelical covenant makes freemen.